NwAKGit/Toreoiscool.github.io/index.md

 ### 1. Home Cybersecurity Lab
 **Overview**:
 Built a lab environment to simulate SOC workflows and practice incident response.
+The image below is our SIEM successfully detecting a nmap scan!

 **Key Features**:
 - Implemented Elastic Stack for log collection, analysis, and real-time alerting.